aws/iot-atlas/src/hugo/content/en-us/implementations/aws/software_update/IoT_Jobs/index.md

 When a device requests the job document, AWS IoT generates the presigned URL and replaces the placeholder URL with the presigned URL.
 Your job document is then sent to the device.

 When you create a job that uses presigned Amazon S3 URLs, you must provide an IAM role that grants permission to download files from the Amazon S3 bucket where the data or updates are stored.
 The role must also grant permission for AWS IoT to assume the role.
+Please refer to the [Managing Jobs documentation](https://docs.aws.amazon.com/iot/latest/developerguide/create-manage-jobs.html) for more info.

 ### Configuring Jobs
 Jobs can be configured to run on a target of devices or device groups either once _(snapshot job)_ or continuously ran whenever new devices are added to a device group _(continuous job)_.